gabrielacepeda/pizza-app/README.md

 ## Lessons Learned:

-Relying on JavaScript to do CSS ws new to me, but also allowed this app to work more efficiently.
+Relying on JavaScript to do CSS was new to me, but also allowed this app to work more efficiently.
 Now I can apply this knowledge to future applications.